zhenyi2697/WorldAlumni/README.md

 Now: logging in for both networks is fine, but no information retrievement is not implemented.
 Integration with server db is not clear.
 To do: grasp auth procedure and implement views and templates logically.
 Examples available on psa github page.
 'User' concept in Django.

+**Should change /etc/hosts and added this following entry into it **

+    127.0.0.1 worldalumni.io